Toby Kodat

 Toby Alex Kodat (born 13 January 2003) is an American professional tennis player.
 Kodat and fellow American Martin Damm were the youngest men's doubles team to win a US Open match in the Open Era.

 He has a career high ATP singles ranking of world No. 308 achieved on 24 June 2024.

 Personal life

 Kodat is the half-brother of former tennis player Nicole Vaidišová.
+His brother-in-law is Radek Štěpánek.

 Career

 2019: Grand Slam doubles debut and win, Junior Major Final

 In the junior tour, Kodat reached the finals of the 2019 French Open where he ultimately lost in the final to Holger Rune.

 In August 2019, Kodat and his partner Martin Damm won the USTA Boys 18s National Championships doubles title, earning the pair a wildcard entry into the doubles main draw of the 2019 US Open.
 Kodat and fellow American Damm became the youngest men's doubles team to win a US Open match in the Open Era.